Toddses/capify-press/README.md

 * **cap stage uploads:push**: Transfer local uploads content to remote server
 * **cap stage uploads:pull**: Transfer remote uploads content to local server

 Each of these tasks takes care of the basic legwork for you.
-Installing WordPress will create the database, if necessary, set up your local config files (`wp-config.php` and `.htaccess`), start your repo with a `.gitignore` that's good for WordPress and a basic README, and push it to the remote repo with an initial commit.
+Installing WordPress will create the database, if it doesn't exist, set up your local config files (`wp-config.php` and `.htaccess`), start your repo with a `.gitignore` that's good for WordPress and a basic README, and push it to the remote repo with an initial commit.
 All you have to do is visit the local site in a browser and complete the WordPress installation.

 Deploying will create the config files for the stage automatically.

-Pushing/pulling the database will replace the URLs in the database, as well as the table prefixes, so you can bring up the site with no additional set up necessary. **NOTE**: Push and Pull currently DROP the existing tables if they exist.
-This means you **will ovewrite all data**.
+Pushing/pulling the database will replace the URLs in the database, as well as the table prefixes, so you can bring up the site with no additional set up necessary. **NOTE**: Push and Pull currently **DROP** the existing tables if they exist.
+This means you will **ovewrite all data**.
 So be sure you want to perform this action before you run the task.
-It is in our future plans to create tasks for more of a merging option for incremental database updates as opposed to full data replacement.
+It is in my future plans to create tasks for more of a merging option for incremental database updates as opposed to full data replacement.

 Pushing/pulling the uploads will not overwrite, but merge.
 Existing files will be overwritten, but new files will not be deleted.